joholo/molten/README.md

 # Molten

 A fixed-fluid, full-width web application css grid.
-This is a fork from [Play with an Example](https://github.com/scottcorgan/molten) which adds support for IE8+.
+This fork adds support for IE8+.

 Ever wonder where all the css grids are that allow you to create **full width** and **full height** web layouts?